ShyamPrgrmr/distributed-log-processing/README.md

    a.
 NO_OF_TRANSACTIONS_PER_CYCLE=5000 -Transactions to create in cycle.
    b.
 NO_OF_THREADS_PER_CYCLE=3 -Number of threads running per cycle.
    c.
 MAX_LOG_SIZE=1 -Max possible size of log file in MB
    d.
-BACKUP_COUNT=2 -How many backup to store.
+BACKUP_COUNT=2 -How many backup of log file to store.
    ```